DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VOOG tracks S&P 500 Growth Index with a basket approach.
-Beta is 1.0 for VOO and 1.18 for VOOG, indicating VOO is less volatile relative to the market.
+VOO tracks S&P 500 Index with a large cap approach, while VOOG tracks S&P 500 Growth Index.
+Beta is 1.0 for VOO and 1.21 for VOOG, making VOO the less volatile of the two by this measure.

 VOO beta1.0